JodaOrg/joda-collect/src/site/markdown/index.md

 ## <i></i> Releases

-[Release 1.0.1](download.html) is the current development release intended for feedback.
-This release is considered stable and worthy of the 1.x tag.
+The 2.x branch (v2.0.0) is compatible with Java SE 21 or later.

+The 1.x branch (v1.0.1) is compatible with Java SE 8 or later.

+v2.x releases are compatible with v1.x releases - except for the Java SE version and `module-info.class` file.
+Guava is a required module, but it cannot be declared as 'transitive' because it is an automatic module.

-It depends on Java SE 8 or later and [depends](dependencies.html) on Google Guava.
+Joda-Collect [depends](dependencies.html) on Google Guava.

 Available in [Maven Central](https://search.maven.org/search?q=g:org.joda%20AND%20a:joda-collect&core=gav).